 5. Strengthens Bones And Eases Joint Movements

-A small study done on 27 people with symptomatic knee osteoarthritis showed that walking at a stretch for 30 minutes or more increased knee pain while the same volume of walking in multiple bouts improved knee loading and eased pain (10).
+A small study done on 27 people with symptomatic knee osteoarthritisi XThe most common form of arthritis, it is a degenerative joint disease that causes the tissues in the joint to deteriorate over time. showed that walking at a stretch for 30 minutes or more increased knee pain while the same volume of walking in multiple boutsi XA period in which someone experiences a condition or suffers from something, such as an illness or disease. improved knee loading and eased pain (10).

 6. Increases Lung Capacity